Easter in South Kensington

 Afternoon Tea

 We’ve been observing the tradition of Afternoon Tea for over 100 years, even serving royalty with a visit from Queen Elizabeth II for the 100th anniversary of the Women’s Institute.
-Today, we are proud to continue this ritual with a Royal Albert Hall flair.
-Our menu features classic finger sandwiches, freshly baked scones and a whimsical mix of musically-inspired cakes as a nod to the legendary performances that take place on our stage.
+Our menu features classic finger sandwiches, freshly baked scones and a delicious spread of cakes.
+The star of the show is the tea itself – with 14 blends on offer.
+Choose from our classic, vegan or children’s afternoon tea or make a toast with a glass of Ruinart Champagne if you're marking something special.

 Grand Tier (Level 1)